LspongebobJH/virgo_icml2023/README.md

 DGL>=0.8.0, PyTorch>=1.13.1, PyG>=2.0.0, OGB>=1.3.6

 ## Usage
 Simply running with `python [file_name].py`.
-Please refer to the appendix of the paper for furture details of hyperparameter tunning.
+Please refer to the appendix of the paper for details of hyperparameter tunning.

 ## List of files in the main directory
 * utils.py and utils_pyg.py: provide **implementations of virgo initializations**.
 Specifically, `init_layers` function initializes each layer's learnable weights